-Religious Make-Up: As an independent K-8 school, rooted in the Catholic tradition, our community welcomes and celebrates families from all faith backgrounds.
+Spiritual Make-Up: As an independent K-8 school, rooted in the Catholic tradition, our community welcomes and celebrates families from all faith backgrounds.
 Students participate in faith instruction integrated with the year-long liturgy series.
-Bible stories and school values, such as love, gratitude, respect and service are woven into the curriculum and fabric of the school community.
+Gospel values, such as love, gratitude, respect, and service, are woven into the curriculum and fabric of the school community.

-Accreditations/Affiliations: WASC (The Western Association of Schools and Colleges) and Independent School Management.
+Accreditations/Affiliations: California Association of Independent Schools (CAIS), WASC (The Western Association of Schools and Colleges), National Association of Independent Schools (NAIS) and Independent School Management.
 SEVIS authorized for F-1 Visa students.

-High School Matriculation: Our graduates attend Sonoma Academy, Marin Academy, School Justin-Siena (Napa), Sonoma Valley High, Cardinal-Newman, Maria Carillo (Santa Rosa), St. Vincent and De Paul (Petaluma).
-Graduates have also attended The Groton School in Massachusetts, Choate Rosemary Hall School in Connecticut, The Kent School in Connecticut and Robert Louis Stevenson in Carmel, CA.
+High School Matriculation: Our graduates attend The Branson School, Sonoma Academy, Marin Academy, School Justin-Siena (Napa), Sonoma Valley High, Cardinal-Newman, Maria Carillo (Santa Rosa), St. Vincent and De Paul (Petaluma).
+Graduates have also attended Ashley Hall (Charleston, SC) The Groton School (Massachusetts), Choate Rosemary Hall School (Connecticut), The Kent School (Connecticut), and Robert Louis Stevenson in Carmel, CA.

 Challenging Our Students: Incoming students are assessed for math and language arts placement and these placements are re-evaluated every fall.
 Based on annual assessments students are placed in appropriate Language Arts and Math classes to address differential learning.

-In grades 3-8, we administer the Stanford-10 because it is the test used by the most academically rigorous public, private and parochial schools nationwide.
+In grades 3-8, we administer the ERB standardized test because it is the test used by the most academically rigorous public, independent, and parochial schools nationwide.
 Our students score exceptionally well when stacked up against students at the top schools in the country.
-Through small class sizes, small group learning and differentiated instruction, we strive to help every student achieve their very highest potential.
-Last year, all classes, 3rd-8th grade tested above average in Total Mathematics and Problem Solving, and 43% of the student body qualified to sit for the John Hopkins Gifted and Talented exam.
+Through small class sizes, small group learning and differentiated instruction, we strive to help every student achieve their highest potential.
+Last year, our students achieved academic success higher than 97.4% of all students nationally.
+Additionally, a significant number of our students qualified to sit for the John Hopkins Gifted and Talented exam.